Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 Why are legacy systems still used?

 Capitalizing on digital transformation initiatives is “very important” to 60% of businesses according to PWC.
-And, as we mentioned above, a lot of these initiatives revolve around modernizing enterprise architecture and technologies.
+And a lot of these initiatives revolve around modernizing enterprise architecture and technologies.

 But why do some enterprises resist modernizing their legacy systems?

 “If it’s not broken, why fix it?”
-This is the mantra plenty of businesses use in defense of their legacy systems—and they’re not entirely wrong.
+This mantra is used in the defense of many legacy systems - and it’s not entirely wrong.

 Legacy systems offer the kind of durability and reliability that comes with decades of testing and development.
 And for a lot of enterprises, their legacy systems are still functioning well enough to support global operations.